cmlangdon/cmlangdon.github.io/index.md

 ## About Me

-I am a postdoc at the Princeton Neuroscience Institute and a researcher at the International Brain Laboratory.
+I am a postdoc at the Princeton Neuroscience Institute and a member of the International Brain Laboratory.

 ## Research Interests